fuzzylabs/vertex-edge/README.md

 This way, anybody on the team is able to review past experiments and reproduce them consistently.

-We use Sacred for experiment tracking.
+We use [Sacred](https://github.com/IDSIA/sacred) with [Omniboard](https://github.com/vivekratnavel/omniboard) for experiment tracking.

 ## Adding cloud training infrastructure (Vertex AI)